Skip to main content

 This test combines 3 biomarkers, phospho-tau, total tau, and Aβ42, to help you provide clinically relevant information regarding Alzheimer’s disease staging that may help guide patient management.

-This test can provide insights on a patient’s ApoE status, a key biomarker associated with an increased risk of developing Alzheimer’s disease.8
+This test can provide insights into a patient’s ApoE status.
+ApoE is a key biomarker associated with an increased risk of developing Alzheimer’s disease.13

 Sign up to receive updates on Alzheimer’s disease and dementia blood tests.